 Homocysteine is an amino acid.
 Vitamins B12, B6 and folate break down homocysteine to create other chemicals your body needs.
 High homocysteine levels may mean you have a vitamin deficiency.
-Without treatment, elevated homocysteine increases your risks for dementia, heart disease and stroke.
+Without treatment, elevated homocysteine increases your risks for blood clots, heart disease and stroke.

 Advertisement